obrigg/Meraki-Dashboard-API-v1-Documentation/docs/Authorization_Bearer.md

 ## Authorization

 The Meraki Dashboard API uses Bearer authentication, requiring an API key to be included in the header of each request.
+When using [OAuth 2.0](https://developer.cisco.com/meraki/api-v1/oauth/), the OAuth access token will be used as the Bearer token instead of an API key.

 ```json
 {